 Having one testicle removed will not usually affect your fertility.
 However, testicular cancer, as well as treatments like chemotherapy and radiotherapy, can lower fertility.

 Your remaining testicle should produce enough testosterone to keep up your muscle and bone strength, libido (sex drive) and energy levels.

 After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
 It can also take time to adjust to the physical and emotional changes involved in losing a testicle.

 If you are struggling, it is important to seek support from your doctor, a therapist or others who have gone through testicular cancer.

 Resources and support

 Cancer Council Australia provides services and support to all people affected by cancer.
 Call them on 13 11 20.

-CanTeen provides support for young people (aged 12-25) affected by cancer.
-Contact CanTeen on 1800 835 932.
+CanTeen provides support for young people (aged 12 to 25) affected by cancer.
+Contact Canteen on 1800 835 932.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: May 2020
+Last reviewed: September 2022